giu-lio/pairProgramming/README.md

   - After 10 operations, the program will display the number of correct answers and will print the solution to the ones the user has done wrong.

 ## Files
-  - main.py is where the source code resiedes
+  - main.py is where the source code resides
   - result.txt is the file the program takes as input.
-It contains the mathematicaal operations that the user will be asked to solve
+It contains the mathematical operations that the user will be asked to solve

 ## Contributors
 [gelat0o](https://github.com/gelat0o)